drewdeponte/git-ps-rs/README.md

 ## Development

-### Application Architecture
+### Modules

+Below are outlined two different views of the module hierarchy of this app.
+The hope is that with the combination of these two views you will understand the architecture of the application and where things live/should live to ease the process of getting acclimated to a new code base.

+#### Filesystem Hierarchy

-The following is a breakdown of the module hierarchy and what each of the module's repsonsabilities are.
+The following is a breakdown of the filesystem hierarchy and what each of the module's is responsible for.

 * `src`
 	* `main` - command line parsing & sub command handoff